chatterley-ai/chatterley/README.md

 ## Why Chatterley?

-* **Any model, any backend, anytime.** Chatterley supports dynamic model swapping mid-chat, allowing for quick experimentation and A/B testing of nearly any open or closed model.
-Swap between any supported backend (VLLM, SGLang, LlamaCPP, Native) and run speed comparisons in your local environment.
-Compare GGUF checkpoint response quality.
-All without leaving the chat.
 * **Branch your chat.** Chatterley supports chat branching.
 Try out new ideas or follow new threads, without having to start over or leave your active chat.
 * **WYSIWYG edit your chat.** Edit user turns and model responses just like you're editing a Word document.
 * **Save and load your chat.** Save and load chats in compliant JSON for easy transfer to other platforms.